jiritobolka/gooddata.github.com/docs/sso.md

 - The serverURL parameter should start with "http://".
 Actually, it should be "http:%2F%2F" after URL encoding

 - Check the sessionId parameter.
 It should not include whitespaces or '+' characters.
 If this is the case, the parameter is not URL encoded properly.
-If you use Ruby, using CGI.escape instead of URI.escape for URL encoding is suggested
+If you use Ruby, use CGI.escape for URL encoding.

 - Check the sessionId parameter again.
 URL decode it (e.g. using this [tool](http://meyerweb.com/eric/tools/dencoder/)).
 The URL decoded sessionId should look like this: